AntonioChagoya/weather-app/README.md

-# Rect Weather App
+# React Weather App
+## Challenge:
-## Challenge: Create a weather app using an API.
+Create a weather app using an API.
 Use Front-end libraries like React or Vue.

 ## User story:
 - I can see city weather as default, preferably my current location